Lacosamide: Preclinical research

-In preclinical trials, the effect of lacosamide administration on animal models of epilepsy was tested using the Frings audiogenic seizures (AGS)-susceptible mouse model of seizure activity with an effective dose (ED50) of 0.63 mg/kg, i.p.
+In preclinical trials, the effect of lacosamide administration on animal models of epilepsy was tested using the Frings audiogenic seizures (AGS)-susceptible mouse model of seizure activity with an effective dose (ED50) of 0.63 mg/kg, i.p..
 The effect of lacosamide was also assessed using the MES test to detect inhibition of seizure spread.
 Lacosamide administration was successful in preventing the spread of seizures induced by MES in mice (ED50 = 4.5 mg/kg, i.p.) and rats (ED50 = 3.9 mg/kg, p.o.).
 In preclinical trials, administration of lacosamide in combination with other AEDs resulted in synergistic anticonvulsant effects.
 Lacosamide produced effects in animal models of essential tremor, tardive dyskinesia, schizophrenia, and anxiety.
 Preclinical trials found the S-stereoisomer to be less potent than the R-stereoisomer in the treatment of seizures.

 Pharmacokinetics

 When administered orally in healthy individuals, lacosamide is rapidly absorbed from the gastrointestinal tract.
 Little of the drug is lost via the first pass effect, and thus has an oral bioavailability of nearly 100%.
 In adults, lacosamide demonstrates a low plasma protein binding of <15%, which reduces the potential for interaction with other drugs.
 Lacosamide is at its highest concentration in blood plasma approximately 1 to 4 hours after oral administration.
 Lacosamide has a half life of about 12–16 hours, which remains unchanged if the patients is also taking enzyme inducers.
 Consequently, the drug is administered twice per day at 12-hour intervals.
 Lacosamide is excreted renally, with 95% of the drug eliminated in the urine.
 40% of the compound remains unchanged from its original structure, while the rest of the elimination product consists of metabolites of lacosamide.
 Just 0.5% of the drug is eliminated in the feces.
 The major metabolic pathway of lacosamide is CYP2C9, CY2C19, and CYP3A4-mediated demethylation.

 The dose-response curve for lacosamide is linear and proportional for oral doses of up to 800 mg and intravenous doses of up to 300 mg.
 Lacosamide has low potential for drug-drug interactions, and no pharmacokinetic interactions have been found to occur with other (AEDs) that act on sodium channels.
 A study on the binding of lacosamide to CRMP-2 in Xenopus oocytes showed both competitive and specific binding.
-Lacosamide has a Kd value just under 5μM and a Bmax of about 200 pM/mg.
+Lacosamide has a Kd value just under 5 μM and a Bmax of about 200 pM/mg.
 The volume of distribution (Vd) of lacosamide in plasma is 0.6 L/kg, which is close to the total volume of water.
 Lacosamide is ampiphilic and is thus hydrophilic while also lipophilic enough to cross the blood-brain barrier.